FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 ## 4.4 Federation

-The federation function allows FTS to connect to another server of the TAK family and exchange information such as COT and chats.
+The federation function allows FTS to connect to another server of the TAK family and exchange information such as CoT and chats.
 The current implementation (1.9) does not allow sending Data packages and Missions yet.